mercmobily/hot-realtime-field/README.md

       <paper-input class="realtime" name="surname" label="Your surname"></paper-input>
     </hot-realtime-field>

 * `error-path` In case of error, the error message is extrapolated from the response's body (which is expected to be a JSON, if present).
 An example could be { "errors":[ {"field": "name", "error":"The name is too long"} ] }.
-With the default path,  `errors.0.message`, "The name is too long" will be extrapolated.
+The default path is `errors.0.message` will be extrapolated.
 Default: `errors.0.message`.

 * `save-default-error-message`.
 By default `hot-realtime-field` will try to extrapolate the error message from the response's body (which is expected to be a JSON) using `error-path` (see the previous attribute explained).
 If extrapolation failed (in case the server didn't respond at all, for example, or the response wasn't compliant), `save-default-error-message` will be shown instead.
 Default: `Error querying`.